jimmybyrum/voice-commands.js/README.md

     // gets things going. when speech recognition is ready,
     // onStart will be called.
     SPEECH.start({
-        min_confidence = .3 // you can also pass config here
+        min_confidence: .3 // you can also pass config here
     });
 }
 ```